cdot65/pan-scm-sdk/docs/sdk/models/objects/service_group_models.md

 - **ValueError**: Raised in several scenarios:
     - When multiple container types (folder/snippet/device) are specified
     - When no container type is specified for create operations
+    - When members list is empty or exceeds maximum length
     - When tag values are not unique in a list
     - When tag input is neither a string nor a list
     - When name or container fields don't match required patterns